uncbiag/LTS/README.md

 ![c](./imgs/CamVid_local_reliability_diagram.png)

 ### Theoretical Justification
-Using KKT conditions, we can prove that
+With KKT conditions, we can prove that
 ```
 When the to-be-calibrated segmentation network is overconfident,
 minimizing NLL w.r.t.
 TS, IBTS, and LTS results in solutions that are also the solutions of